hovanvydut/VyXinhGais-Blog/README.md

 - \$ cd adminLTE
 - \$ npm i
-- config file env, use your email (remember enable less-sercure app --> [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps)) and config cloudinary.
+- config file env, use your email (remember enable less-sercure app --> [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps)) , display unlock capcha(https://accounts.google.com/DisplayUnlockCaptcha) and config cloudinary.
 Recommend use port 3000 for this.
 - \$ knex migrate:latest
 - access localhost:3000/admin/signup to register account, then verify your account and go to database, re-edit `users` table at `role`column with `admin` value to get full accessable feature
 - Remember create tags and category before you create your posts